Coordination Event Detection and Initiator Identification in Time Series Data

 We demonstrate the framework's ability to analyze leadership in coordinated activity on synthetic and real datasets over several domains.
-We use synthetic simulated data to validate every aspect of the framework.
-We use two biological datasets -- GPS tracks of a baboon troop and video-tracking of fish schools, -- as well as stock market closing price data of the NASDAQ index.
-The results are consistent with ground-truthed biological data and the framework finds many known events in financial data which are not otherwise reflected in the aggregate NASDAQ index.
-Our approach is easily generalizable to any coordinated activity data from interacting entities.
+We compare our framework with state-of-the-art methods for leadership identification for the special cases of our problem where such methods are applicable.
+For many instances of our new problem, there are no existing methods.
+We demonstrate that existing solutions fail and do not extend to these instances.
+We use synthetic simulated data to validate each aspect of the framework.
+We analyze two biological datasets -- GPS tracks of a baboon troop and video-tracking of fish schools -- as well as stock market closing price data of the NASDAQ index.
+The results are consistent with ground-truthed biological data.
+Moreover, the framework finds many known events in financial data, which are not otherwise reflected in the aggregate NASDAQ index.
+Our approach is easily generalizable to any coordinated activity in time series data of interacting entities. \\